DinisCruz/Book_Generation_Z_Developer/content/2.mvp-for-gen-z-dev/content/jira.md

 It is important to note that once the complexities and interconnections of reality start to be mapped in Jira, it can be very overwhelming.

-For example we use Jira heavily in our incident handling process, where we can easily create 100+ issues during an incident, with each issue being a relevant question or action to be answers or executed during the incident.
+For example we use Jira heavily in our incident handling process, where we can easily create 100+ issues during an incident, with each issue being a relevant question or action to be answered or executed during the incident.
 It is easy to look at that setup and think that it is too complex and a massive bureaucracy.
 But in reality that combination of issues (of type: Incident, Task, Vulnerability and Epics) is an accurate representation of the complex reality and massive amount of information that is created during an incident.
-The alternative are completely unmanageable and unreadable email, slack threads or word docs).
+The alternatives are completely unmanageable and unreadable email, slack threads or word docs).

 All the work comes together via powerful up-to-date Confluence pages (which we convert to PDFs and distribute via slack/email) to answer the key questions of: 'What has happened?', 'What are the facts?', 'What are the hypothesis we are exploring?', 'What is happening now?' and 'What are the next steps?'.
 This is how we keep everybody involved in sync, and how we provide regular management updates.